Super Built-up Area: Clarifying the Concept in Indian Real Estate

 What is the Super Built-up Area?

-When it comes to buying or renting a property in India, you may often come across the term "super built-up area."
-A super built-up area means the total area in a property, which includes not only the actual usable area but also a proportionate share of common areas such as corridors, lobbies, staircases, and other amenities.
-It is important to have a clear understanding of this concept to avoid any confusion and make informed decisions in real estate transactions.
+When buying or renting a property in India, you may often come across the term super built-up area.
+A super built-up area refers to the total area of a property, which includes not only the actual usable area but also a proportionate share of common areas such as corridors, lobbies, staircases, elevators, and other shared amenities.
+Understanding carpet area vs super built up area is essential to avoid confusion and make informed real estate decisions.

 Super Built Up Area Calculation